jatin8570/Laptop_Price_Predictor/README.md

 2. Overview about dataset
 3. Data Cleaning
 4. Exploratory Data Analysis
-5.Feature Engineering
+5. Feature Engineering
-6.Machine learning Modeling
+6. Machine learning Modeling
-7.ML web app development
+7. ML web app development
-8.Deployment Machine learning app
+8. Deployment Machine learning app

 ### About the Project
 * We will make a project for Laptop price prediction.
 The problem statement is that if any user wants to buy a laptop then our application should be compatible to provide a tentative price of laptop according to the user configurations.